Shops in 2007

 Old school in Perrin Street

-Plans to convert the former New Headington Infant School in Perrin Street and the adjoining teacher's house (both dating from 1876) into an enlarged house and flat have been approved, and the building was sold in 2006 (guide price £475,000).
+Plans to convert the former New Headington Infant School in Perrin Street and the adjoining teacher’s house (both dating from 1876) into an enlarged house and flat were approved (06/01934/FUL), and the building was sold in 2006 (guide price £475,000).

 Bus catches fire in Headington